wcj365/python-stats-dataviz/assignments/assignment_02/README.md

     - A Jupyter Notebook (.ipynb)
     - A Python script (.py) (**This is optional, not required**)

-3. Your source code and outputs should be well formatted and easy to read and understand.
+3. Your source code and outputs should be well formatted and easy to read.

 4. Provide good code documentation:
     - Use both Markdown and code comments in the Jupyter Notebook.
     - Use only comments in the Python script.
+(Python script is optional.)

-5. Your user prompts, use inputs and output displays should be nicely formatted when users run your program.
+5. Your user prompts, user inputs and output displays should be nicely formatted with sufficient spaces and line breaks when users run your program.

 6. Create a subfolder named "assignment_02" in your personal GitHub repository and upload the notebook file to the subfolder.

-7. from your folder in the class organization, refresh your repository with contents from your personal account.
+7. from your folder in the class organization, refresh your repository with contents from your personal account. (applicable if you work in your personal GitHub repository)

-8. Copy the link to your GitHub repository in the organization to your assignment submission in Blackboard.
+8. Submit the link to your assignment_02 folder in BB.
 No files should be uploaded to the BB.